RossieeyirouQian10/Email-Delivery-Experiment-Analysis-on-Funding-Rate-Improvement/README.md

 # Email-Delivery-Experiment-Analysis-on-Funding-Rate-Improvement
-The goal is to discover the best Email to deliver and verify the effectiveness on various groups of users
+The goal is to discover the best Email to deliver and verify the effectiveness on various groups of users.

+See details in 'Email_experiment_project.docx'